tillitis/tillitis-key1/hw/application_fpga/core/timer/README.md

 ```

-ADDR_PRESCALER and ADDR_TIMER should be set to a non-negative value (default are one.)
+ADDR_PRESCALER and ADDR_TIMER registers should be set to a
+non-negative value.
+Default values for the these registers are one (1).
-Note that these values can't be changed when the timer is running.
+Note that these registers can't be changed when the timer is running.